 Easy Method: Cut the overhanging paper and glue the ends of the strips down.
 Gluing is necessary so the loops cannot be accidentally pulled out.

-Not Easy Method (shown on right): Turn the heart over so the loops are now behind.
+Not Easy Method (shown on right, above): Turn the heart over so the loops are now behind.
 Fold and weave the overhanging bits of paper by tucking it under the existing layers of paper.
 If the overhanging bits of paper are long, you may need to trim it so you keep the checkerboard pattern.
 If the overhanging bits of paper are short, it will require a bit of work to fold and tuck the bits of paper.

 Once that is done, repeat the looping process on the back side of the heart: